 Alongside worshiping Juno, the Romans connected the duties of blessing childbirth and fertility to another minor goddess named Lucina.

 The name “Lucina” comes from the Roman word “lux,” which stands for “light.”
 This light can be attributed to moonlight and the moon, which was a strong indicator of menstruation.
-As Juno Lucina, the queen goddess, kept close watch over women in labor and growth of the child.
+As Juno Lucina, the queen goddess, kept close watch over women in labor and the growth of the child.

 This variation of Juno upholds the values of the Roman military.
 Being the harbinger of war and defense, Juno Moneta was depicted as a sovereign warrior.
-As a result, she was honored by the Roman empire’s army in hopes of her support on the battlefield.
+As a result, she was honored by the Roman army in hopes of her support on the battlefield.

 She also protected the state funds and the general flow of money.
 Her watch over monetary expenditure and Roman coins symbolized fortune and goodwill.